shaps987/RoboArm/Wiring/Robot/robot_wiring_description.md

 ### Final Checklist

 1. **12V Battery** powers both buck converters:
-   - Buck Converter #1 (5V): Supplies the Raspberry Pi Zero, PCA9685, and L298N logic inputs.
+   - Buck Converter #1 (5V): Supplies the Raspberry Pi Pico, PCA9685, and L298N logic inputs.
    - Buck Converter #2 (7V): Supplies the VIN inputs (motor power) on both L298Ns.
 2. **Fuses**:
    - **10A Slow-Blow Fuse**: Protects the entire circuit, chosen because the combined input current for both buck converters is ~7A.
-   - **5A Slow-Blow Fuse** (Logic Circuit): Protects the Raspberry Pi Zero, PCA9685, and L298N logic inputs.
+   - **5A Slow-Blow Fuse** (Logic Circuit): Protects the Raspberry Pi Pico, PCA9685, and L298N logic inputs.
    - **5A Slow-Blow Fuses** (Motor Drivers): One fuse per L298N motor driver, chosen because each driver can handle up to ~4A continuously with peaks up to 5A during stalls or startups.
 3. **Switch**:
    - Use an 18 AWG wire to connect the positive terminal of the battery to the switch and the switch to the fuse.